JerMakesStuff/Dusk/README.md

 Dusk is a small game template / framework or whatever you want to call it.
 I made it to make the start of a project more enjoyable for me.

+## Features

+* Abstracts away some of the boiler plate initialization and gameloop stuff.
+* ECS
+* Delayed procedure calls

 ## Roadmap

 In no particular order here are some things I want to add.